contains the active ingredient fentanyl

 As with all opioid analgesics, DENPAX may lead to tolerance with continued use.
 Your

-doctor may, therefore, prescribe a higher dose of DENPAX after some time to continue to give you pain relief.
+doctor may, therefore, prescribe a higher dose of DENPAX after some time to continue

-How much to use
+How to use the patch

 DENPAX is available in five different sizes.
 Your doctor will decide which transdermal

 patch, or combination of transdermal patches, is suitable to control your pain.

-Each transdermal patch is applied onto the skin and lasts for three days (72 hours).
+each transdermal patch is applied onto the skin and lasts for three days (72 hours)

 You should not use more than one transdermal patch at a time, unless your doctor authorises

 patch).
-The old transdermal patch should be removed before the new
+The old transdermal patch should be removed before the new transdermal patch

 DENPAX should not be used in children under 12 years of age or in adolescents under

 Using it for the first time

 The first transdermal patch may take up to a day to take effect after it is applied

 blood.
-Your doctor may prescribe additional medicines to control the pain for
+Your doctor may prescribe additional medicines to control the pain for the

 Applying the transdermal patch